 My breasts are really saggy.
 Is it true that I can avoid having a lift by getting large implants?

 Some degree of skin excess can be taken up by the implant, but if you have a significant amount of breast tissue below the natural fold, you will need a breast lift in order to achieve a nice shape.
 Be cautious if you are told that placing a large implant or placing it over the muscle will take up the extra skin.
 Check to make sure the practitioner you are speaking with actually offers both augmentations and breast lifts.

 We frequently see patients who have been told they won’t need a lift with large enough implants.
 They often end up with implants that they are so large that they have gone from seeking implants to feel more feminine or fill out clothing to being self-conscious because they are too large or being unable to fit into the styles they had wanted to wear.
 Worse, they are still unhappy with the overall shape.

 Dr. Burnett can determine whether or not a breast lift is indicated in your case and what type is recommended according to your exam.
-She can also do 3-D simulations for you showing the difference between an augmentation alone and an augmentation/mastopexy.

 What is the recovery process after breast augmentation surgery?

 After a breast augmentation procedure, you will be prescribed pain medication to keep you comfortable.
 Most breast augmentation patients are back to full-time non-strenuous work within one week although individual healing experiences may vary.
 For several weeks after the surgery, you will wear a special bra that keeps the implants positioned properly and aids in the healing process.
 You may resume light, non-impact exercise (walking, stretching) a few days after surgery, but must avoid use of your chest muscles for strength for the first four weeks.